Princess Amalie Isabella of Bavaria

 Princess Amalie Isabella of Bavaria (Amalie Isabella Marie Gisela Margarete Prinzessin von Bayern; 15 December 1921 – 28 March 1985) was a member of the Bavarian Royal House of Wittelsbach.

 Biography

 Princess Amalie Isabella of Bavaria was born to Prince Konrad of Bavaria and Princess Bona Margherita of Savoy-Genoa on 15 December 1921.
-Her parents, who were both of royal station, were second cousins.
-Amalie Isabella was the older sister of Prince Eugen of Bavaria (16 July 1925 Munich, Bavaria – 1 January 1997 Grasse, Alpes-Maritimes, France).
+Amalie Isabella was the older sister of Prince Eugen of Bavaria.

 On 25 August 1949, in the city of Lugano, Switzerland, Amalie Isabella married Count Umberto Poletti Galimberti, Count di Assandri (21 June 1921 in Milan – 18 February 1995 in Milan).
 He was the son of Luciano Poletti and Adriana Galimberti.
 Together Amalie Isabella and Poletti had one child a son: